Polsinelli PC

 Given the context of these laws, the law would seem to apply to both situations.

-Noncompliant organizations may be subject to sanctions and penalties from state agencies.
+Noncompliant organisations may be subject to sanctions and penalties from state agencies.

 Under certain laws, like those that apply to student records and those listed on the state’s do-not-call registry, residents have a private cause of action to enforce their rights.

-Under Massachusetts’ data disposal requirements, a civil fine may be levied by the Attorney General of not more than $100 per data subject affected, to a maximum of $50,000 for each instances of improper disposal.
+Under Massachusetts’ data disposal requirements, a civil fine may be levied by the Attorney General of not more than USD $100 per data subject affected, to a maximum of USD $50,000 for each instance of improper disposal.

 While there are not any unique factors that make Massachusetts’ laws different from other states, a multinational business will need to ensure that it complies with the laws of Massachusetts if it collects, uses, or maintains personal information of Massachusetts residents.

 A comprehensive data protection law has been introduced in the Massachusetts Senate.
 It provides consumers with extensive rights regarding their personal information and ensures businesses are accountable for the data they collect and maintain.
 It provides rights similar to the CCPA, while also providing consumers with a right of rectification, right of restriction (i.e., limit processing), and right to control disclosure of personal information.
-Under the current version of the law all individuals will have the right to consent before their personal information is collected and processed.
-Businesses will have heightened standards for the processing of sensitive Personal information.
-As of now, the law does not provide exemptions.
+Businesses will have heightened standards for the processing of sensitive personal information and must have separate privacy policies for precises geolocation and biometric data.
+It also introduces data broker regulations and establishes a private right of action.